MucaGinger/PIC32MX-Peripheral-Libs/README.md

 - [Interrupt Controller](Ic)
 - [Configuration Registers](Cfg)

-Check the links above for extensive explanation of each module's driver.
+Check the links above for an extensive explanation of each module's driver.

 # :bookmark_tabs: Table of Contents